alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 For every :class:`Entity <Entity>` we make in a time-based problem, we should tell Featuretools when it is allowed to use the data from a certain row.
 The **time index** column should provide that information.
 Specifically: *the values of the time index are the first time anything from a row can be known*.
 Rows are treated as non-existent prior to the ``time index``.

 Let's look at the example.
-The ``time index`` needs to be prior to any departure time if we want to make predictions about a specific trip, because it's not much good to tell a user if their flight is delayed as they're supposed to be boarding it.
-In reality, we know many things about a trip six months or more before it takes off.
-We always know the trip distance, carrier, flight number and when a flight is supposed to leave and land before we buy a ticket.
-The ``time index`` should reflect the reality that those can be known much before the scheduled departure time.
+For the existing columns, it would be problematic for the ``scheduled_dep_time``, to be the time index.
+For one, sometimes the actual departure time is *before* it, so it is not always the earliest time in our dataframe.
+However, there's a reality-based reason we would want an earlier time: flights are scheduled far in advance!
+We know many things about a trip six months or more before it takes off; the trip distance, carrier, flight number and even when a flight is supposed to leave and land are always known before we buy a ticket.
+The point of the time index construct is to reflect the reality that those can be known much before the scheduled departure time.

-However, there are some columns that necessarily can not be known until much later.
-If we were able to know the real arrival time of the plane 6 months ahead of time, we would have great success in predicting delays!
+However, not all columns can be known six months in advance.
+If we were able to know the real arrival time of the plane before we booked, we would have great success in predicting delays!
 For this purpose, it's possible to set a ``secondary_time_index`` which can mark specific columns as not available until a later date.
 The ``secondary_time_index`` of this entity is set to the arrival time.
 As an exercise, take a minute to think about which of the twenty two columns here should be known at each time index.

 .. ipython:: python